-Turn on Sauté high mode again.
+- Turn on Instant Pot with Sauté high mode again.
 Heat 1 tbsp. oil in with the cumin and mustard seeds and sauté for about a minute.
 Add hing and curry leaves if using.
 Now add the ground masala paste, red chili powder, turmeric, salt and sauté it well.
 Cook for a few minutes until the oil starts to leave the side of the pan.
 It is important to sauté the masala well to ensure the maximum flavor in the recipe.

-Add sprouted beans and mix well.
+- Add sprouted beans and mix well.
 Add water.
 Mix well.
 Cancel the sauté mode.
 Close the lid and put it on Manual 0 min, high, vent closed.
 After it’s done ( it builds pressures and that’s enough to cook the beans perfect without mushy. ) wait for natural pressure release NPR to open the lid.

 To Serve Misal Pav :

-Now the misal is ready.
+- Now the misal is ready.
 Serve it in layers in a bowl.
 Start off by adding the sprouted beans curry.
 Add the liquid gravy on top.
 Garnish it with chopped onions and cilantro, lime wedges and some farsan / sev ( spicy mix) and serve hot.

-TO MAKE THIS RECIPE, USING STOVE TOP PRESSURE COOKER :
+TO MAKE THIS RECIPE USING STOVE TOP PRESSURE COOKER :

-Follow the same instructions for the pressure cooker using low to medium heat.
-Saute everythig and make Masala paste.
-Once you do the oil tadka and mix everythig well, close the lid and let it build the pressure.
+- Follow the same instructions for the pressure cooker using low to medium heat.
+Sauté everything and make Masala paste.
+Once you do the oil tadka and mix everything well, close the lid and let it build the pressure.